 The proof of whether the reputation of Alpine cuisine evolves to rival or surpass that of Scandinavian cuisine will, of course, be in the eating.

 Flying to Munich Airport and transferring to road or rail is another option for reaching Zell am See.
-It’s two-and-a-half hours’ drive between the two if the roads are clear.
-The rail journey between the central stations of Salzburg and Munich takes around one hour 45 minutes.
+It’s a two-and-a-half-hour drive between the two if the roads are clear.
+The rail journey between the central stations of Salzburg and Munich takes around one hour and 45 minutes.

 Zell am See is a long-established resort town with a broad selection of accommodation.